algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 - 4rd week:<br>
 -Know the brightness of a led<br>
 -Link lora board and bluepill<br>
--Turn off the light in accord with the law<br>
+-Turn off the light according to the law<br>
--Programable light which light up on various hours<br>
+-Programable light that lights up on various hours<br>
 -Meeting with Signall<br>
 -Quality checking<br>

 - 5th week:<br>
-This is the last step of the project, all has to be done and ready to present to the client !<br>
+This is the last step of the project, everything should be done and ready to present to the client !<br>
 -Oral presentation